Siddharth-Nama/Incubyte-assignment/README.md

 ```
 *A detailed report is available in `TEST_REPORT.txt`.*

-## 5. My AI Usage
-I utilized AI tools to accelerate the development of this project, focusing on efficiency and best practices.
-*   **Project Scaffolding**: AI helped generate the initial Django and Vite directory structures.
-*   **Boilerplate Code**: Used AI to write standard CRUD Views and Serializers, allowing me to focus on business logic (permissions, inventory).
-*   **Frontend Styling**: AI assisted in generating the "Green Theme" CSS variables and responsive media queries to ensure a professional look.
-*   **Test Generation**: I leveraged AI to brainstorm edge cases and write unit tests for the Inventory system.

 **Verification**: All AI-generated code was manually reviewed, refactored, and integrated by me to ensure correctness and adherence to the assignment requirements.